Aux/NTwitch/README.md

 - [NTwitch.Pubsub](https://www.nuget.org/packages/NTwitch.PubSub/)

 ## Documentation
 Documentation for released NTwitch features will be available at https://aux.github.io/NTwitch/ (once I write it).
 The source for the docs site is available on the [gh-pages branch](https://github.com/Aux/NTwitch/tree/gh-pages).
-Until then, you can always join the [NTWitch Discord Guild](https://discord.gg/yd8x2wM) and ask any questions you might have.
+Until then, you can always join the [NTwitch Discord Guild](https://discord.gg/yd8x2wM) and ask any questions you might have.

 ## Compiling
 To compile NTwitch yourself, you will need either of the following: